MK316/workshops/README.md

 # ⛄ Workshops / Invited talks
 (Since 2022)

-_Teaching is one of the best ways to learn._
+_"Teaching is one of the best ways to learn."_

 |YEAR|Dates|Topic/Title|Hosted by|Lecture link|
 |:--|:--|:--:|--|:--:|